Rizkiacry/typst-templates/local/versatile-apa/7.1.4/lib.typ

   if running-head != none {
     if type(running-head) == content { running-head = to-string(running-head) }
-    if running-head.len() > 50 {
-      panic("Running head must be no more than 50 characters, including spaces and punctuation.")
-    }
   }

   show heading: set text(size: font-size)